Capncavedan/roman-numerals/README.md

 `RomanNumeral.new(1999).roman # => "MCMXCIX"`

-Note the returned string is valid, but not as minimalist as it could be.
-1999, for example, should be MIM according to common Roman formatting as outlined on Wikipedia: http://en.wikipedia.org/wiki/Roman_numerals
+Note the returned string is valid, and conforms to common/accepted usage patterns, but is not as minimalist as it could be.
+1999, for example, could be expressed as `MIM`.
+Roman numerals are computed according to commonly accepted formatting as outlined on Wikipedia: http://en.wikipedia.org/wiki/Roman_numerals